 Ahmed A. Heikal.
 2014.
 "Natural Bioluminescence in Living Cells for Biomedical Diagnostics".
 SPIE Newsroom, DOI: 10.1117/2.1201410.005615, October 10, 2014.

-Ahmed A. Heikal will be an invited spkeaker at the Department of Chemistry, St. Olaf College, on March 5th, 2015.
+Ahmed A. Heikal was an invited spkeaker at the Department of Chemistry, St. Olaf College, on March 5th, 2015.

 John Alfveby defended his MS Thesis successfully on July 21, 2014.
 The final thesis was accepted by the Graduate School, University of Minnesota, on August 29, 2014.
 John will be applying for a PhD program for Fall-2015 following a year of job experience.
 Congratulations John and Best Wishes.